 - Loose clasping power of prolegs.

-- Body ferments, turn to a different colour and oozes out a foul smell.
+- Body ferments, turn to a different color and oozes out a foul smell.

 Control measures of Flacherie disease